 - $ 0.13 per minute at or below 60 kW

-How Much Does it Cost to Charge at a Destination Charger?
+How Much Does it Cost to Charge at a Tesla Destination Charger?

 Tesla encourages businesses such as hotels, Airbnbs and wineries to install “destination” chargers at their business to attract Tesla owners and provide a convenient EV service to their clients.
 These chargers are similar to home chargers but typically provide a bit more power.

-While most of the time Tesla owners charge at home or at Tesla-specific chargers on the road, there are occasions where a Tesla owner may need to charge at a public charging station, such as Chargepoint.
-They’ll quickly find out it’s not as simple or fast as the Tesla Supercharger network, unfortunately.
+While most of the time Tesla owners charge at home or at Tesla-specific chargers on the road, there are occasions when a Tesla owner may need to charge at a public charging station, such as Chargepoint, Electrify America, or EVgo.
+They’ll quickly find out it’s not as simple or fast as the Tesla Supercharger network, as they have different connectors, charge different amounts and don’t usually have as many available charge ports per station as Tesla has.

 Tesla Charging Cost Calculator

-Curious to know how much it would cost, on average, to charge in your state at home versus a gas car?
+Curious to know how much it costs, on average, to charge in your state at home versus a gas car?
 Use the Tesla charging cost calculator below.